Rasik Mohan Chakma

-Rasik Mohan Chakma (born in 1964) is an Indian politician and was the Chief Executive Member of the Chakma Autonomous District Council, an autonomous region in Mizoram since 9 October 2021.
+Rasik Mohan Chakma (born in 1964), is an Indian politician and Member of Mizoram Legislative Assembly from Tuichang Assembly constituency since 2023.
+He was the Chief Executive Member of the Chakma Autonomous District Council, an autonomous region in Mizoram.
 Rasik Mohan Chakma was born to Late Sukra Moni Chakma.
 He is a resident of Borapansury I, Lawngtlai district.
-He was the founder president of The Chakma District Mizo National Front (CDMNF).
+He was the founder president of the Chakma District Mizo National Front (CDMNF).

 Political career

-He has been representing Borapansury I MDC constituency as Member in Executive Committee of Chakma Autonomous District Council since 1993, except in 9th general election to Chakma Autonomous District Council held in 2013.
+He has been representing Borapansury I MDC constituency as Member in Executive Committee of Chakma Autonomous District Council since 1993, except in 9th general election to Chakma Autonomous District Council held in 2013, which he lost to Dayal Chandra Chakma.

 In 2003 general election to Mizoram Legislative Assembly, he represented Tuichawng Assembly constituency.

-Currently, Rasik Mohan Chakma is a member of the Chakma Autonomous District Council from Mizo National Front.
+Rasik Mohan Chakma was a Member of the Chakma Autonomous District Council from Mizo National Front.
 Under his leader, the Mizo National Front has formed several Mizo National Front led government in Chakma Autonomous District Council.
-He has become the Chief Executive Member (CEM) of the Chakma Autonomous District Council (CADC) since 14 October 2021 by over throwing Shri Durjya Dhan Chakma.
+He has become the Chief Executive Member (CEM) of the Chakma Autonomous District Council (CADC) from 14 October, 2021 by over throwing Shri Durjya Dhan Chakma until 24 December 2024.